Digital-Dermatology/data-cleaning-hands-on/README.md

 1. [03 SelfClean](notebooks/03_SelfClean.ipynb)

 In the first tutorial, we will see how difficult it can be to perform data cleaning for image datasets traditionally or manually.
-Then in the next tutorials we will look at how easy it can be when relying on data-centric cleaning frameworks.
+Then, in the next tutorials, we will examine how easy this task can be made when relying on data-centric cleaning frameworks.